serhatyavuzyigit/simple-go-tcp-server/README.md

 ## running the project

 ### backend
-    - navigate command line to the frontend directory with "cd backend"
+    - navigate command line to the backend directory with "cd backend"
     - run the server with "go run server.go"

 ### frontend